Mike Medavoy: Early work

 In 1964, Mike Medavoy began his career in the mailroom at Universal Studios.
 The following year, he became an agent at the General Artists Corporation and later joined Creative Management Associates (CMA).
 In 1967, he was appointed vice president of CMA’s motion picture department, where he worked with emerging filmmakers including Steven Spielberg and Francis Ford Coppola.
 In 1970, he moved to the International Famous Agency.

 In 1974, Medavoy joined United Artists as senior vice president of production.
 During his tenure, the studio released several critically acclaimed films, including One Flew Over the Cuckoo's Nest (1975), Rocky (1976), and Annie Hall (1977), all of which won the Academy Award for Best Picture in their respective years.

 Orion Pictures

 In 1978, Medavoy co-founded Orion Pictures, a joint venture with Warner Bros. and former United Artists executives Arthur Krim, Robert Benjamin, Eric Pleskow, and William Bernstein.
-While at Orion, the company released several successful films, including Amadeus (1984), RoboCop (1987), Dances With Wolves (1990), and The Silence of the Lambs (1991).
+While at Orion, the company released several critically and commercially successful films, including Amadeus (1984), The Terminator (1984), Platoon (1986), RoboCop (1987), Dances With Wolves (1990), and The Silence of the Lambs (1991).